About this partnership

 Ave.
 Education: 5.6 years

 Nicaragua is the largest of Central America's seven countries, spanning more than 50,000 square miles, and boasts a population of more than 6.1 million.
 It is bordered by Honduras to the north and Costa Rica to the south.
-Nicaragua is ranked as the second-poorest nation in the Western Hemisphere, where nearly half of the population lives below the poverty line and nearly 80 percent of all indigenous Nicaraguans live on less than $1/day.
-This places Nicaragua in a precarious position regarding basic needs among is relatively young citizenry: it has a 33 percent illiteracy rate, 27 are deemed undernourished, and half of the country's population is under the age of 25.
+Nicaragua is ranked as the second-poorest nation in the Western Hemisphere, where nearly one third of the population lives on less than $2/day.
+This places Nicaragua in a precarious position regarding basic needs among its relatively young citizenry: it has a 33 percent illiteracy rate, 27% are deemed undernourished, and half of the country's population is under the age of 25.
 Nicaragua also is on a Tier 2 government watch list for human trafficking.

 Steve pastored the Vancouver Vineyard for 24 years until turning it over to a younger pastor and leaders in 2016.
 He has been working in Nicaragua along with his church since 2000 and part of the partnership since it began in 2003.
 Steve has been married to Layne since 1970 and they have 5 children and 10 grandchildren.